To Ride or Die: In Memory of You

 Some Fyrnsidere view UPG with skepticism, whereas others view it with definitive governance – e.g., Christians who believe in literal vs. figurative interpretations of the Holy Bible.
 This plays an important role in the interpretation of Gnosis.
 Gnosticists, in their way of thinking, view(ed) Gnosis as literal divine (spiritual) knowledge or insight (as formerly mentioned).

 You may ask: why, then, with skepticism?
 Well, the cut and dry explanation for this, as in relation to my Fyrnsidere perspective, is that our Gods are unpredictable.
 They are clever.
 And, as implicated in various works of Lore, our Gods are deemed to be untrustworthy in some instances and even lie.
 That, inofitself, more or less summarizes reason for skepticism.
-For more perspective on this aspect of the concept, I recommend checking out this article from a fellow Fyrnsidere blogger who also puts it fairly cut and dry.
+For more perspective on this aspect of the concept, I recommend checking out this article from a Fyrnsidere blogger who also puts it fairly cut and dry.

 <<->>